 If you don’t have fresh garlic or fresh ginger, don’t let that stop you from making this recipe.

 Instant Pot: I have this 8-quart DUO Instant Pot and I LOVE it.
-I don’t always need the full 8 quarts, but it means I can fill up my freezer with a triple batch of this Instant Pot Korean beef without batting an eyelash.
-This is an investment too, so with both the Blender and Instant Pot, I recommend using Swagbucks to earn gift cards to Amazon to either off-set the cost or pay for it entirely!
+I don’t always need the full 8 quarts, but it means I can fill up my freezer with a double batch of this Instant Pot Korean beef without batting an eyelash.
+This is an investment too, so with both the Blender and Instant Pot, I recommend using Swagbucks to earn gift cards to Amazon to either offset the cost or pay for it entirely!

 And because it’s equally important, let’s talk about what you DON’T have to do with Instant Pot Korean beef:

-- There’s no searing the meat first (because if you’re using an INSTANT POT, you don’t have time to mess with that).
+- There’s no searing the meat first (because if you’re using an Instant Pot, you don’t have time to mess with that).

 In case you want to make your life easier later, Instant Pot Korean beef freezes great.
 You have two options: